cop3402spring19/syllabus/project/typechecker.md

 ### Union Nodes

 Union nodes are tagged unions containing a `kind` field and a anonymous union containing anonymous structs.
+The following is an example of the union fields will be accessed during the codegen phase of the compiler.

     static void visitStatement(struct Statement *node) {
       // given